 Tear Jerker: Austin Powers

-Despite being a series of comedic movies parodying James Bond
+Despite being a series of comedic movies parodying James Bond, these movies would still have sad moments.

 - While it was played for laughs seconds afterward, Vanessa turning out to be one of Dr. Evilís kamikaze fembots who attempts to kill Austin only to self-destruct can be rather disorienting for the first time viewer.